 Helping Your Child Cope with Disaster

-It is normal for children to be afraid, especially after experiencing uncertainty of a natural disaster.
-The fear may last for an extended period of time and is best dealt with by kindness and understanding on the part of the parents.
-Children should be encouraged to talk about their feelings and otherwise express their fears through play, drawing, painting or clay.
-Research indicates that children's fears vary according to age, maturation and previous learning experiences.
-Four major fears common in children are: death, darkness, animals and abandonment.
+After experiencing the uncertainty of a natural disaster, it's normal for children to be afraid.
+The fear may last for an extended period of time and is best dealt with by the kindness and understanding of the parents.
+Children should be encouraged to talk about their feelings and otherwise express their fears through play, drawing, painting, or clay.
+Research indicates that children's fears vary according to age, maturation, and previous learning experiences.
+Four major fears common in children are death, darkness, animals, and abandonment.
 During a disaster, children could have encountered several of these fears.
 To help children cope with fears, one of the most important steps adults can take is to talk with children.

 Following a disaster, some children may: